To bee or not to bee April 25, 2007

 Genetically engineered bee killer ?
 March 30, 2007

-Posted by Andreas in Environment, News, Sustainable Living, bees, genetic engineering.3 comments
+Posted by Andreas in bees, Environment, genetic engineering, News, Sustainable Living.

 I came across this really worrying article in Spiegel Online (the virtual version of the reputable German lefty print magazine Der Spiegel) that I though was scary enough to warrant quoting at some length.